AngelMQ2/Drone-Swarm-Controlled-by-Operator/README.md

 * Each drone follows its immediate predecessor, maintaining a set distance.
 * This hierarchical structure allows the swarm to navigate complex paths, closely following the leader.

+## Usage
+### Python Models
+1. Run the 'Consensus_Swarm.py' script.
+Modify the parameters if needed.
+2. The user can interact with the swarm:
+    * Keyboard arrows (up: forward movement, down: aggregation, right: shape formation, left: queuing).
+    * Mouse: Right and left click to rotate the swarm in Shape Formation.
+Mouse wheel to control the distance between agents in Shape Formation and Queuing.
+### Simulink
+1. Open the 'Consensus_Swarm.slx' file in MATLAB Simulink.
+2. The user can interact with the swarm using a PS3 controller:
+    * Joystick: Leader drone altitude, yaw, pitch, and roll.
+    * Right and Left Trigger: Adjust the distance between agents and swarm rotation parameters.
+    * Buttons: (cross: aggregation, circle: shape formation, square: queuing).